 We are aware that Afghanistan is not an easy travel destination.
 If you need more information or you want to get an organized tour of Afghanistan, contact us privately and we will arrange things for you and put you in touch with reliable tour companies.

-This is in detail the Afghanistan tour summary
+This is in detail the Afghanistan tour summary and what is included

-Arrival & departure from Kabul airport
+Arrival & departure to and from Kabul airport

 Airport pick up and drop